nerdstein/marvel-movies/README.md

 # Learning Git workflows: Marvel Movies lesson
-Demo for Juniata's IT-342 class
+Demo for Juniata's IT-342 class.
+Made in memorial of Stan Lee.

 This lesson is to be done with at least one peer to demonstrate remote Git workflows.